drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 ---

-Many system administrators are being pressured into learning how to code.
+Many system administrators are being pressured into becoming developers.
 This is a major leap for tradition operation teams.
 This is a nontrivial ask while also continuing to keep the ship running with new services to maintain coming online all the time.
-A plan for success involve more incremental
+A plan for success incorporates incremental coding opportunities.

+Curr

 ## Outline
 1. Intro